MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

     CNOT(register[0], register[1]);
     ```

-1. You can use the `dump_circuit()` function displays a quantum circuit based on the current state of the program.
+1. You can use the `dump_circuit()` function to display a quantum circuit based on the current state of the program.
 For example, the circuit diagram shows two qubit registers which are initialized to the |0⟩ state.
 Then, a Hadamard gate, **H**, is applied to the first qubit.
 After that, a CNOT gate is applied using the first qubit as control, which is represented as a dot, and the second qubit as target, which is represented as an X.

     ```python
     qsharp.dump_circuit()